juhotter/KnowledgeGraphsProject/README.md

 **The calculation of the overall quality score for a knowledge graph can be summarized in three steps:**

 1. **Deciding on Dimension Weights:**
-   - We decided to weight both dimensions equally.
+   - We decided to weight both dimensions equally, namely 0.5 and 0.5

 2. **Calculating Metric Values:**
    - Initially, we established weights for the metrics within each dimension.
 For the Accuracy dimension, we opted for equal weights as the importance of both metrics is relatively comparable.
 Concerning Completeness, we assigned a weight of 0.6 to Data Completeness and a weight of 0.4 to Population Completeness.
-This decision was made because the chosen golden standard of 42 meals is somewhat ambiguous.
+This decision was made because the chosen golden standard of 42 meals is somewhat ambiguous, and therefore the Data Completeness should be weighted a little bit stronger.
    - The next step involves formulating the specific formulas for each metric.

-      **Metric: Population Completeness:**
+      **Metric: Population Completeness:** <br>
       Population Completeness is calculated as the ratio of Average Meals per Food Establishment in the KG to Average Meals per Restaurant according to Google.

-      **Metric: Data Completeness:**
+      **Metric: Data Completeness:** <br>
       Data Completeness is determined by the ratio of the Sum of all null Values of All Properties contained in the KG to the Sum of all Properties without the meal properties.

-      **Syntactic Structure:**
+      **Syntactic Structure:** <br>
       Syntactic Structure is evaluated as the ratio of the Number of hours that do not adhere to the syntactic structure to the Total occurrences of the hour property.

-      **Syntactic Validity of Property Values:**
+      **Syntactic Validity of Property Values:** <br>
       Syntactic Validity of Property Values is assessed through the ratio of the Number of meals not adhering to syntactic validity to the Total number of meals in the KG.

 3. **Calculating an aggregated quality score:**